-The Presidential Global Fellowship application deadline may be earlier than the program deadline.
 Applicants should complete the Fellowship application by the Fellowship deadline.
 Applicants are also responsible for completing a Columbia Summer Program application by February 1 or the program deadline if it is earlier.

 Selected applicants must be available to participate in a pre-selection interview in February.

+To view the list of available Summer Programs, visit the 'Columbia-Led Programs' webpage for the Summer Term.
 Please note that these may change each year.
 Students must always verify that they meet the individual program eligibility requirements in order to apply.